microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/modifiedproperty.md

 # modifiedProperty resource type

-Indicates all the modified properties with old value and new value for any resource in Azure AD that's changed
+Indicates all the properties on an Azure AD resource that have been modified, including the old and new values.